isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SK_REUSEPORT.md

 ### `len`

-This field contains the total length of packet (starting from the tcp/udp header).
+This field contains the total length of packet (starting from the TCP/UDP header).

 !!! note
-    The directly accessible bytes (data_end - data) could be less than this "len".
+    The directly accessible bytes (data_end - data) could be less than this `len`.
 Those bytes could be indirectly read by a helper `bpf_skb_load_bytes`.

 ### `eth_protocol`